grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 import { usePluginLinkExtensions } from '@grafana/runtime';

 function AppMenuExtensionPoint({ referenceId }) {
-  // Instead of just defining the object here (which would result in a new object on every render),
+  // Instead of defining the object here (which would result in a new object on every render),
   // we use `useMemo()` to only update the context object when its "dynamic" dependencies change. const context = useMemo(
     () => ({